 Topeak’s Alien II 31 multitool ($58) is a mini-workshop that you can take with you on the road or trail.
 Seriously, it would not be surprising if this became your go-to tool even at home, considering how much it can do.

 It has a stunning 31 tools that fit on two interlocking body pieces.
 This design works really well to improve the user experience and overall functionality of the device for three reasons.

-Firstly, it halves the size of the tool by unlocking the pieces allows for easy maneuverability in tight spaces.
-Secondly, when any bit is opened for use, the length of the tool doubles, increasing your leverage so you can do less work and get the same result.
-Finally, the ergonomically shaped handle provides great grip and strength, saving your hands for the rest of the ride home.
+First, it halves the size of the tool by unlocking the pieces, allowing for easy maneuverability in tight spaces.
+Second, when any bit is opened for use, the length of the tool doubles, increasing your leverage so you can do less work and get the same result.
+And finally, the ergonomically shaped handle provides great grip and strength, saving your hands for the rest of the ride home.

-As for the bits, the eight included hex wrenches span from 2 mm to 10 mm.
+As for the bits, the eight included hex wrenches span from 2 to 10 mm.
 Like most of the other bits, they’re made from durable and weather-resistant chrome vanadium steel.
-There is a T25 Torx wrench, a 9mm box wrench, two spoke wrenches, and two screwdrivers — one Phillips-head and one flathead.
+There is a T25 Torx wrench, a 9mm box wrench, two spoke wrenches, and two screwdrivers — one Phillips head and one flathead.